hillliam/pascal-compiler/readme.md

 * adding `-gui` will display the tree on a GUI
 * clicking a part of the tree will open that subtree in a new window

+#### validate program

+* to check if a progrm is valid run the command `../java.bat pascal.pascal file.pascal -validate`.
+* adding `-validate` to the end of the command.

 ### testing System

 * the batch script `br.bat` can be used to test the compiler to see if it is working